 There are both pros and cons to having renters insurance, and you should have the full picture before making a decision.
-You’ll want to consider them when deciding how much renters insurance you need and what you can expect to spend.
+You’ll want to consider them when deciding on the right renters insurance policy for you.
+You might be asking yourself, “How much renters insurance do I need, and how much will my policy cost?”
+Here’s the information you need.